What Businesses are Vulnerable to DDoS Attacks?

 Three hackers around a monitor performing Ddos attacks.

-When it comes to DDoS protection, knowing your vulnerabilities is crucial since you understand what needs extra attention, resources, and protection.
+When it comes to DDoS protection, knowing your vulnerabilities is crucial.
+This is because you understand what needs extra attention, resources, and protection.
 If you don’t critically assess the state of your business’s cybersecurity, its “weak spots” might be easily exploited.
-To avoid this risk, you should invest in DDoS protection, which can take the form of additional software or a protected server such as anti-DDoS VPS.
-There are categories of businesses that are more susceptible to DDoS attacks, and it’s important to know whether your business belongs to one of those categories and needs extra protection.
+To avoid this risk, you should invest in DDoS protection.
+It can take the form of additional software or a protected server such as an anti-DDoS VPS.

 Industries that are at higher risk of DDoS attacks